CloudCannon/Academy/_posts/2017-02-06-introduction-to-liquid.md

 ## Logic statements

-Next let's get into some liquid logic statements to control whether the `h1` is output on the page.
+Next let's get into some Liquid logic statements to control whether the `h1` is output on the page.
 We'll add a new variable to the front matter called `show_heading` and initalize it to true.
 Then we'll surround the `h1` in an if statement to check if `show_heading` is true.

 {% raw %}
 ~~~html